MPat3079/Project_3_Final_Project.io/final-project-scope.md

   1 Quality 2 Budget 3 Time
 # Time
 - Need to write info to put on web pages by 8/26/25
-- Need Ruff draft done by 8/28/25 due to personal time constraints.
+- Need ruff draft done by 8/28/25 due to personal time constraints.
 - Completed by 11:59 PM on 10/03/25
 # Quality
 Does not have to look professional but does need to have two web pages and display the information well.